 The journalist seems like he likes to tell his own story more than listen to another person.
-He shows up during the second meeting, tries to highjack the spotlight from the time traveler by chipping in his story but no one cares, so he goes home, never to attend again.
+He shows up during the second meeting and tries to highjack the spotlight from the time traveller by chipping in his story but no one cares, so he goes home, never to attend again.

 The provincial mayor doesn’t appear to be a very smart man, nor does he look like he has science as a forte.
 He makes an appearance at the first meeting but there is too much mumbo-jumbo stuff flying around that he couldn’t bring himself to show up again.